 The Best And Worst Airlines In Australia

-TripAdvisor has recently shared the results of their second ever annual Traveler's Choice awards for airlines.
+TripAdvisor has recently shared the results of its third-ever annual Traveler's Choice awards for airlines.
 So which are the best and worst in Australia and in the world?

 And we have to say we are loving the Air New Zealand Skycouch, which is a row of three seats that converts into a “flat, flexible surface for rest, relaxation and play”.

 If you book this (in economy) two children can lie down on it and nap side-by-side – even when the plane has its seat belt sign on.

 Rounding out the top 10 this year (in this order) were Singapore Airlines, Qatar Airways, Eva Air, Emirates, Japan Airlines (JAL), Southwest Airlines, Azul, Air New Zealand, Jet2 and ANA (All Nippon Airways).

 In 2017, CHOICE published results of their customer satisfaction survey in collaboration with various international customer advocacy groups including Euroconsumers and Consumers International, ranking the world's airlines.
 Qantas-owned Jetstar ranked "dead-last", and "trailed in almost all categories, often scoring among the worst for flight delays, plane space and comfort, and its onboard staff."
 They received an overall rating of just 1 out of 5 stars.

 That's a pretty rough result for Jetstar, and one which they have hit back at, claiming that weather is most usually the cause of their delays.
 "Weather is often the source of delays, particularly in the more tropical destinations we operate to, and we'll always put safety before schedule," the company said in a statement.
 "We know how important it is to get customers to their destination on time, and we recognise there is room for improvement."